Tent on top of a mountain in Colorado

 🔵 Comfort: Imagine wearing 45 lbs on your back for 3 days, walking 10+ miles each day, and having gear that is rubbing wrong or tearing up your hips or feet.
 Splurging on quality gear can make a significant difference in the comfort of your trip.

-If your budget is limited but you want nicer gear, check out Facebook Marketplace or your local used gear shops.
-I have had great success with both of these.
-However, you typically won’t be able to find exactly what you need whenever you go due to the best backpacking gear selling out quickly.
+Backpacker’s Tip: If your budget is limited but you want nicer gear, check out Facebook Marketplace or your local used gear shops.

 Best backpacking tent during sunset